 I don’t have an easy answer for you as to why heartache happens in good homes.
 But for some reason, I just feel compelled to write about this today, to let you know that you aren’t alone, that you aren’t a failure as a parent.
 You are never a failure when you have planted seeds of love in a child’s heart.

 Many times though, we wish God would just hurry up and fix things already.
 We pray and wait and cry and nothing seems to happen.
 Well, maybe it’s not happening today, and maybe it’s not happening next week.
-However, we must keep in mind that things like second chances, hopeless situations turned around and impossible surprises sometimes take a little time.
+However, we must keep in mind that second chances, hopeless situations turned around, and impossible surprises sometimes take a little time.

 But I can’t.